Moscow Summit (1988)

 Reagan and Gorbachev eventually issued a joint statement, of which excerpts are shown here:

 The President and the General Secretary view the Moscow summit as an important step in the process of putting U.S.-Soviet relations on a more productive and sustainable basis.

 One ironic instance of the summit was when Reagan gave Gorbachev a copy of the movie Friendly Persuasion, whose screenwriter Michael Wilson got blacklisted in the 1950s due to suspected communist sympathies.

-Reagan travelling back to the United States via London to hold talks with Margaret Thatcher where he praised her role in East-West relations during a speech at the London Guildhall on June 3rd.
+Reagan travelled back to the United States via London to hold talks with Margaret Thatcher where he praised her role in East-West relations during a speech at the London Guildhall on June 3rd.